onera/Cassiopee/Connector/doc2/source/Connector.rst

 .. py:function:: Connector.setDoublyDefinedBC(a, cellN, listOfInterpZones, listOfCelln, range, depth=2)

-    when a border of zone z is defined by doubly defined BC in range=[i1,i2,j1,j2,k1,k2], one can determine whether a point is interpolated or defined by the physical BC.
+    When a border of zone z is defined by doubly defined BC in range=[i1,i2,j1,j2,k1,k2], one can determine whether a point is interpolated or defined by the physical BC.
 The array cellN defines the cell nature field at centers for zone z.
     If a cell is interpolable from a donor zone, then the cellN is set to 2 for this cell.
     The lists listOfInterpZones and listOfCelln are the list of arrays defining the interpolation domains, and corresponding cell nature fields. depth can be 1 or 2.
 If case of depth=2,